intikhabalam/SPE/README.md

-This article outlines the steps needed to deploy Microsoft embedded this article will walk through the steps for full deployment with minimal usage of scripts
+This article provides a comprehensive manual for deploying Microsoft Embedded systems.
+It guides you through the entire deployment process with a focus on minimizing the use of scripts.

-Each Section will be in the format
-Heading:
-Blurb about what we are doing in this step
-Actions that need to be completed

 Before you begin there are some Pre-Requsites that are required.